Current status of the lawsuit

 Here you will find press photos in printable quality as well as other material for your reporting.
 The material may be used free of charge provided that the corresponding reference (which can be found under the respective entry) is mentioned .

-The policy brief addresses two important questions.
-Firstly, the role of climate litigation this far in addressing legal claims for loss and damage.
-Secondly, the potential that climate litigation holds in redressing the claims of losses and damages.Download
+The policy brief addresses the role of climate litigation and legal claims for loss and damage and the potentical that climate litigation holds in redressing these claims.Download

 As a small farmer and mountain guide, Saúl Luciano Lliuya has been experiencing the consequences of climate change in the Peruvian high Andes for many years.
 The glacial lake Palcacocha, located a few kilometers above the city of Huaraz, has grown more than fourfold since 2003 alone and 34 times since 1970.
 Climate change is increasing the risk that large blocks of ice will break away from the glaciers and fall into the lake.
 This would cause a devastating tidal wave and meter-high flooding in the city.
 More than 50,000 people live in the danger zone.